dsanchezp18/econ899/notebooks/notes.md

 - Patent applications do not necessarily mean innovation.
 How many of these get granted?
 Data.
 In introduction, likely.

+-  Intellectual property is important because it is a way for firms to have innovation assets.

 - Time series of patents filed, and patents granted.
 In institutional context.

 - Contributions: